 These fries beat their plain jane, fried Russet cousins in terms of simplicity and ease; they require fewer cooking steps because they’re baked rather than fried.
 In fact, I learned how to bake these fries by learning from adorable Amy Cao’s aptly-named “Stupidly Simple Snacks” video series.
 You can enjoy sweet potato fries in 45 minutes, start to finish, with minimal effort.

 Sweet potato fries pack a nutritional punch, too.
 One baked sweet potato contains over twice the amount of vitamin A you need for the day (source: Whole Foods).
-Trust me, it’s easy to eat more than one sweet potato worth of these fries!
+It’s easy to eat more than one sweet potato worth of these fries!

 According to The New York Times, sweet potatoes are complex carbohydrates that contain protein, which pretty much means that you can eat these fries with abandon.
 Trust me, I have tried and I can confirm that this is true.
 You can eat an entire sweet potato (or two) of fries and you will not feel hungry or tired an hour later.